reg-viz/reg-actions/README.md

 The option to disable push to a branch.
 When set to false, the `branch` option is ignored, and images will not be displayed in the comments.

+#### `comment-report-format` (Optional)

+- Type: String
+- Default: `"raw"`

+The option how to render changed file in comment.
+This action will change PR and workflow summary report format.
+Available options are `raw` and `summarized`. `raw` will render report comment with expanded results. `summarized` will render report comment using `<details>` tag to summarize by changed files.

 ## Limitation